How Integrated Systems Can Transform Your Mobile Workforce (and Your Business)

-One of the biggest challenges for managers with teams in the field is figuring out who is right for job.
+One of the biggest challenges for managers with teams in the field is figuring out who is right for the job.
 Matching complex, ever-changing customer needs with a diverse group of uniquely qualified mobile workers is an ongoing challenge.

 Managing a mobile workforce comes with plenty of inherent challenges.
 Just directing your mobile workers to where they need to be can feel like you’re playing the world’s longest game of RISK®.
 When you add in other must-haves—like tracking of your employees’ certifications and qualifications, billable time, and the details of customer interactions—it’s easy to see why things get overlooked, undone, or done incorrectly.